seanrh34/ip/docs/README.md

 ## Getting Started

 1. Download the latest release of John ChatBot
-2. Run the application using `java -jar ip.jar`
+2. Run the application using `java -jar JohnChatBot.jar`
 3. Start managing your tasks with the commands above!

 Your tasks are automatically saved to `data/johnChatBot.txt` and will be loaded when you restart the application.